 - Generally be 2,000 square feet or less

 - Not have a market value in excess of the applicable area loan limit

 - Not be designed for income producing activities

-In addition to using the loan proceeds to purchase a home in a rural area, the funds can also be used to repair, renovate, or relocate an existing home.
+In addition to using the loan proceeds to purchase a home in a rural area, the funds can also be used to repair, renovate, or flip an existing home.

-As stated earlier, there is no down payment required, but you must have certain asset limits meaning you can't too much in savings or assets.
+As stated earlier, there is no down payment required, but you must have certain asset limits, meaning you can't have too much in savings or assets.
 Otherwise, you'll need to use a portion of those assets for the down payment if the value of your assets exceeds the limit.

 The term of the mortgage is typically 33 years.
-The interest rate on the loan is based on current market rates, but with the payment assistance program can be adjusted to as low as 1% depending on the applicant's financial situation.
+The interest rate on the loan is based on current market rates, but with the payment assistance program can be adjusted to as low as 1 percent depending on the applicant's financial situation.